11 Great Under Desk Exercisers

 Other Under Desk Bicycle Options

-The MaxKare Under Desk Exercise Bike has 4.5 stars from over 600 reviews on Amazon.
+The Lifepro Under Desk Exercise Bike has 4.6 stars from over 100 reviews on Amazon.
 Reviewers mention that they didn’t have any issues with their knees hitting their desk when using this and that it’s nice and quiet.
-Like the DeskCycle, it has several resistance levels.
-It also comes with resistance bands that you can use to add in an arm workout during the day.
-At just over $100, it may be a better option for those who are more cost conscious.
+Several reviewers also mentioned that it’s great for arm workouts and post-injury rehab, making it a great option for those recovering from either leg or arm injuries.
+Like the DeskCycle, it has several resistance levels, which is great for adjusting the intensity of your workout.
+At just over $100 (and cheaper if they’re offering one of their frequent discounts!) it may be a better option for those who are more cost conscious.

 The Sunny Mini Exercise Bike is another good option for those who are looking to stay in the $100 range for their under desk exerciser.
 I haven’t tried this bike, but I’ve used several other inexpensive Sunny machines and found them to be well-made and a good value for the money.
 This bike has over 4,200 reviews on Amazon and a rating of 4.5, so it seems customers agree that it’s worth it!